 The minimum principal stress is seen to be concentrated against the dip direction of the fault zone as represented in Figure 5.
 The relationship between stress concentration along the tunnel-fault zone intersection and the stiffness contrast ratio between the fault zone and the surrounding rock mass is shown in Figure 5a.
-As E{ratio} decreases from 1.0 (indicating equal stiffness) to 0.1 (representing a significant stiffness contrast where the fault zone is much softer than the surrounding rock), the stress concentration increases progressively.
+As $E{ratio}$ decreases from 1.0 (indicating equal stiffness) to 0.1 (representing a significant stiffness contrast where the fault zone is much softer than the surrounding rock mass), the stress concentration increases progressively.

-Figure 5: In-situ Stress concentration along the fault zone under various stiffness contrast
+Figure 5: (a)Minimum Principal Stress concentration along the tunnel-fault zone under various stiffness contrast, (b) 3D block representing minimum principal stress under maximum stiffness contrast.

-When there is no stiffness contrast ($E{ratio} = 1.0$), the stress concentration remains constant at approximately 9 MPa, as indicated by the horizontal dashed line.
-However, under maximum stiffness contrast ($E{ratio} = 0.1$), the stress concentration reaches its peak value of approximately 9.6 MPa.
+When there is no stiffness contrast ( $E{ratio} = 1.0$ ), the stress concentration remains constant at approximately 9 MPa, as indicated by the horizontal dashed line.
+However, under maximum stiffness contrast ( $E{ratio} = 0.1$ ), the stress concentration reaches its peak value of approximately 9.6 MPa.
 This trend highlights the significant influence of stiffness contrast on stress distribution at the tunnel-fault intersection.
 A softer fault zone relative to the surrounding rock mass concentrates stress more intensively, as the weaker material cannot effectively redistribute the applied stresses.
 Consequently, the stress concentration deviates from the baseline level observed when stiffness is uniform.
 These findings emphasize the importance of considering stiffness contrast during tunnel design, particularly in regions with soft geological structures embedded in harder rock masses, as such conditions may necessitate additional measures to manage elevated stress concentrations and ensure long-term structural stability.